millicast/millicast-player-unreal-engine-plugin/README.md

 * VP8 (software decoding)
 * VP9 (software decoding)
-* H264 is supported by using the millicast-webrtc branch and downloading the millicast version of libwebrtc.
-See below for setup instructions.
-Otherwise, for the main branch H264 decoding will result in a black screen.
+* H264 is supported by using the millicast WebRTC library instead of the unreal webrtc module.

 ## Installation